nepx/halfix/compatibility.md

 ### Debian
 Haven't tested with the new PAE improvements because I accidentally deleted my disk image.

+### TinyCore Linux
+Boots fine.
+Run with 64 MB of RAM.
+On browser version, desktop icons don't render.

 ### Red Star OS 2
-Boots fine, but mouse doesn't work.
-I suspect it has something to do with the keyboard controller outport.

-## ReactOS
-Works fine, from the LiveCD.
-VGA emulation is funky, though.
-Icons don't render.
-Hopefully enabling VESA will fix that.
+Boots fine.
+Slightly laggy, but usable.
+Installed using QEMU.

-## Buildroot
+### Buildroot

 Boots fine, no graphics (`No displays found!`).
 Most likely due to problems in VGA BIOS -- graphics don't work on Bochs either.

-## Ubuntu
+### Ubuntu

 Tried 16.04 LiveCD, fails with a kernel panic.
 Interestingly, the same kernel panic occurs in Bochs 2.6.10.
 I have yet to find out why because I can't find a way to scroll up in the text mode console.

 However, installing Ubuntu to a hard disk on QEMU and booting in Halfix works fine.
-No mouse and keyboard support, but the desktop renders.
+Very, very slow, and complains that an internal exception has occurred (probably a SSE alignment exception gone wrong) but otherwise works.
 Run with the Core Duo emulation.

 Due to bugs in IDE emulation, don't try running the OS with a CD-ROM inserted.

 I have not tried versions besides 16.04.

+## ReactOS
+Works fine, from the LiveCD.
+VGA emulation is funky, though.
+Icons don't render when booted with VGA.
+However, they do render fine when VESA is enabled.

+I have not tried versions besides 0.4.12.